Gillian Hayes: Career

 Upon completing her PhD, Hayes joined the faculty at the Donald Bren School of Information and Computer Sciences in 2007.
 While working as an associate professor of informatics, she was named the inaugural holder of the Robert A. and Barbara L. Kleist Chair in Informatics.
 In this role, she received one of three Advanced Research Fellowships awarded by The Jacobs Foundation to develop a framework for designing technologies for and with youth, as well as establish a structure for measuring the outcomes of these technological designs.
 Upon returning to teaching, she was a finalist for the 2017 Community Engaged Scholar Award.

 Hayes was named the third Vice Provost for Graduate Education and Dean of the Graduate Division on September 1, 2019, replacing Frances Leslie.
 In the same year, she was the recipient of the Social Impact Award as someone who "promotes the application of human-computer interaction research to pressing social needs."
-During the COVID-19 pandemic, Hayes and colleague Sharad Mehrotra were named Distinguished Members of the Association for Computing Machinery for their outstanding scientific contributions that "propel the digital age."
+During the COVID-19 pandemic, Hayes and colleague Sharad Mehrotra were named ACM Distinguished Members for their outstanding scientific contributions that "propel the digital age."